carbon-language/carbon-lang/README.md

 bitcode optimizer.
 It also contains basic regression tests.

 C-like languages use the [Clang](http://clang.llvm.org/) front end.
-This component compiles C, C++, Objective C, and Objective C++ code into LLVM bitcode -- and from there into object files, using LLVM.
+This component compiles C, C++, Objective-C, and Objective-C++ code into LLVM bitcode -- and from there into object files, using LLVM.

 Other components include: